elementary-Inc/blog/_posts/2021/2021-12-21-elementary-os-6-1-available-now.md

 </figcaption>
 </figure>

 The new window switcher always shows centered on current display, making it much more likely to be near your gaze.
 It also features bigger icons, helping you more quickly identify apps.
-It includes window titles, helping to differentiate between multiple windows from the same app.
-We also ensured the new design helps you keep your context—and no longer flashes the screen.
+It introduces window titles, helping to quickly differentiate between multiple windows from the same app without the visual overload and screen flashing.
 As a bonus, it follows both the dark style preference and your selected accent color, making your elementary OS installation feel even more personal.

 ### Dialogs